Policy last updated

 Eligibility

-In 2023 and 2024, the following schools are eligible to receive funding for Jobs, Skills and Pathways Coordination funding:
+In 2025, the following schools are eligible to receive funding for Jobs, Skills and Pathways Coordination funding:

 - any mainstream government schools with a senior secondary program (that is, with at least one student enrolment in a senior secondary certificate), and